 The SMS Student Council organizes social events, fundraisers, service projects and social justice programs that will enrich the life of the student body.
 Student Council officers are elected from Grades 7 and 8 to serve for one academic year.
-Classroom representatives are elected from Grades 5-8 in September.
+The Student Council is made up of all students with representatives from grades 4-8.